Wintergreen Studios: History

-Construction of the main facility, known as the "Lodge", began in summer 2008.
-Many of the builders were volunteers, including Anglin Group Ltd, Camel's Back Construction, and Upitis herself.
-Two, smaller storage buildings called the Smoke House and the Root Cellar were also built during this time.
+In summer 2008, construction of the main facility, known as the Lodge began.
+Many of the builders were volunteers, including Anglin Group Ltd and Camel's Back Construction.
+Two smaller storage buildings called the Smoke House and the Root Cellar were also built during this time.
 By December 2008, all three structures were complete and the first programs were offered at Wintergreen.

-In 2009, a Sauna was built on the property using the same cordwood design.
-Next came a guest cabin called the Meadow Hut in 2010, followed by a Bake Oven next to the Smoke House.
+In 2009, a Sauna was built on the property using the same cordwood design present in other buildings on the property.

+In 2010, a guest cabin called the Meadow Hut was constructed, followed by a Bake Oven next to the Smoke House.

 By 2012, there were six structures on the land built from cordwood.
-In the summer of 2012, the first cabin using a combination of straw bale and cordwood was built during a course at Wintergreen.
-This most recent cabin built on the property is called the Beach House.
+In the summer of 2012, the first cabin using a combination of straw bale and cordwood was built during a course at Wintergreen, known as the Beach House.

-At a site 15 minutes away from Wintergreen, Upitis and a team of volunteers built a cordwood writer's cabin called the Hermit Hut.
-This building was completed in 2013.
+By 2013, at a site 15 minutes away from Wintergreen, Upitis and a team of volunteers built a cordwood writer's cabin called the Hermit Hut.

 In 2017, Wintergreen Studios celebrated its 10-year anniversary.
-To mark the achievement, they built a labyrinth and launched a 3-year capital campaign.
+To mark the achievement, they built a labyrinth.

-In 2019, an apiary was built just south of the lodge to support beekeeping programs.
-Since then, Wintergreen continues to develop new programs, while hosting concerts, retreats, and other events.
+In 2019, an apiary was built south of the lodge.

 Facility

 Environmentally friendly structures

-Wintergreen Studios consists of nine environmentally friendly structures spread around the property.
-The structures include four guest cabins, the Smoke House, the Root Cellar, the Sauna, the Bake Oven, and the Lodge.
-Each structure is made from natural materials such as stone, wood, or earth.
-They also feature reclaimed and re-purposed materials such as discarded copper roofing, fence posts, broken pottery, glass, cedar fence rails, and plants from the surrounding meadows.
+Wintergreen Studios consists of nine self proclaimed environmentally friendly structures spread around the property, and an unspecified number of structures otherwise.
+Of the environmentally friendly structures, there are four guest cabins, the Smoke House, the Root Cellar, the Sauna, the Bake Oven, and the Lodge.
+The structures are primarily made of materials such as stone, wood, or soil.
+They also have re-purposed materials like discarded copper roofing, fence posts, broken pottery, glass, cedar fence rails, and plants from the surrounding meadows.

 Lodge

-The Lodge is primarily made of locally grown straw-bales and cordwood.
+The Lodge is primarily made of straw-bales and cordwood.
 A 3 KW solar voltaic array and solar hot water heater make use of southern light and the building features, including R-40 insulation, clerestory windows, and considerable thermal mass from the plastered walls and concrete foundation.
-One wing is sheltered with an earth-covered living roof.
+One wing is sheltered with a living roof.
 Recycled barn beams are also featured in the design.
 A peat-based septic system is used for sewage treatment and management.
 Surrounding the lodge is a native wildflower garden to the south and a vegetable and herb garden to the north.
 Food grown in this garden is served to guests at Wintergreen.

 The Lodge interior includes a commercial kitchen, dining area, 6 bedrooms, and 3 bathrooms.
-The indoor space can be rented for group meetings and conferences, private retreats, weddings, and other small group gatherings.
-The Lodge is also the main site for concerts, educational workshops, and other events hosted by Wintergreen.
+The Lodge is the main site for concerts, educational workshops, and other events hosted by Wintergreen, as well as smaller private gatherings.
 The space can accommodate up to 50 people, with room for 16 overnight guests.